CLARIAH/wp6-missieven/README.md

 Corpus
 ------

-This repo contains a Text-Fabric (TF) version of the data of the *General Missives*.
+This repo contains a structurally clean version of the data of the *General Missives*.

 The *Generale Missiven* is a collection of letters from governors of the VOC (Dutch East Indian Company) to